UoPeople – Coping with exam stress

 Having the above contingency plans in place will give you the peace of mind to focus on what you should do: Your academic work.

 At UoPeople, your exams are all multiple-choice questionnaires.
 When Week 9 opens, first check to see if you have a Review Quiz available.
-That is what you should repeat over and over again until you nail it and get 100% for it.
+That is what you should repeat over and over until you nail it and get 100%.
 Review all the other quizzes from Week 1 to Week 8 to make sure that you know the answers.

 Most of your exams, even some proctored exams, are “open book” exams.
 So, you can search for an answer in your textbook.
-But do not spend too much time over it.
+But do not spend too much time on it.

-My strategy is to click on the “Attempt quiz now” and start answering the questions I know first, flagging those that I do not know (there is a button you can press to flag it).
-Once I have gone through the whole questionnaire, I return to those I flagged before.
+My strategy is to click “Attempt quiz now” and start answering the questions I know first, flagging those I do not know (there is a button you can press to flag them).
+Once I have gone through the whole questionnaire, I return to the ones I flagged beforehand.
 Then only do I search for answers in my textbook.

 The better you are prepared, the less stressful exams are.